 If the plate surrounding your outlet is significantly damaged, it may be a sign of some dangerous wiring or electrical damage.
 Sometimes insignificant damage can be just that—insignificant.
 However, if an outlet has been damaged severely, it could affect the effectiveness and the safety of the wiring underneath.
 Also, if your outlet is damaged so much so that wiring is visible, it should be replaced immediately.

-The Plug Won’t Stay In
+Plug Won’t Stay In the Outlet

 When a plug continues to fall out of the outlet, is a clear indication that something isn’t lining up correctly.
 This could mean the mechanisms inside our outlet are worn down or damaged and can no longer maintain the connection with the plug.